 Identify potential sources of indoor pollution that stem from design choices, existing conditions, and lifestyle activities.
 Moving into a new home, remodeling a space, and bringing in new furniture can expose inhabitants to abnormally high levels of volatile organic compounds (VOCs), which are the toxic gases, such as formaldehyde, released from everyday materials that are responsible for contributing to cancer, asthma, fatigue, and other ailments.
 Formaldehyde is found in household products and fuel-burning appliances, “permanent-press” clothing and draperies, and many paints, coatings and glues.
 The most significant source is pressed wood products for cabinetry, furniture, and subflooring.

 A smart designer will specify paints, adhesives, sealants, furniture, wood sealants and other products with a low or no VOC content to help ensure the health of the occupants.
-Last week’s Green Building 101 segment provided myriad examples of materials and resources to help create a healthy environment.
+Our last segment on green indoor building/decorating supplies provided myriad examples of materials and resources to help create a healthy environment.

 To control pollution already existing in a house, test basements for radon, and other spaces throughout for excessive dampness and mold.
 Prevent mold growth, which also contributes to asthma, fatigue, and other ailments, by preventing the accumulation of water at drainage systems and at areas where mechanical ventilation condensates.
 Also inspect the house for leaky pipes, windows, skylights and other areas to eradicate problems from mold.
 The Environmental Protection Agency ’s website contains strategies for improving the quality of indoor air in your home.